hdamodar/Engineer-Test---Patch-Level/README.md

 ## Running Python script

-This script connects to your aws EC2 service , gets the list of instnces with instance ID, Image Id, Platform, patchdate, patchlevel_days and compliance_state.
+This script connects to your aws EC2 service , gets the list of instances with instance ID, Image Id, Platform, patchdate, patchlevel_day.
 All you need to do is run the code:

 To run the script Browse to the path where the repository is copied and run the code: